master branch may be in an unstable or even broken state during development. Please use releases instead of the

 See etcdctl for a simple command line client.

-The easiest way to get etcd is to use one of the pre-built release binaries which are available for OSX, Linux, Windows, rkt, and Docker.
-Instructions for using these binaries are on the GitHub releases page.
+The easiest way to get etcd is to use one of the pre-built release binaries which are available for OSX, Linux, Windows, and Docker on the release page.

 For those wanting to try the very latest version, build the latest version of etcd from the

 master branch.
 This first needs Go installed (version 1.10+ is required).
 All development occurs on